phillycommunitywireless/phillycommunitywireless/content/en/about.md

 PCW’s efforts center on mesh networks, a distributed system of network routers which allow a single source of bandwidth to be shared among a broader group of users with very little cost or infrastructure required for connection.
 Traditional internet service providers rely on a one-way, centralized hub that transmits network traffic to all users on the receiving end.
 But with mesh networks, every router both receives and transmits network traffic simultaneously, enabling the network to remain operational even when individual nodes go out of service.
 The technical shape of mesh networks (interconnected, resilient) thus reflect the social connections that PCW seeks to amplify (democratic, participatory, decentralized).

-A two-year grant from the Digital Literacy Alliance is enabling us, in the first year, to connect at least 100 homes within a one-mile radius around Norris Square to high-speed internet, at no cost to the users, for at least the next decade (the length of the agreement with our bandwidth provider, PhillyWisper).
-Further funding from the Independence Public Media Foundation is supporting the expansion, sustainability, and community-ownership of the PCW project.
+A two-year grant from the [Digital Literacy Alliance](http://www.mayorsfundphila.org/initiatives/digital-literacy-alliance/) of The Mayor's Fund for Philadelphia is enabling us, in the first two years, to connect at least 100 homes within a one-mile radius around Norris Square to high-speed internet, provided at no cost to the users for at least the next decade (the length of the agreement with our bandwidth provider, PhillyWisper).
+Further funding from the Digital Equity Grant of the [Independent Public Media Foundation](https://independencemedia.org/2021-community-voices-and-digital-equity-grants/) is supporting the expansion, sustainability, and community-ownership of the PCW project.

 The PCW infrastructure will have three distinct layers that we liken to a tree with a trunk, branches, and leaves.
 Here's how it works.